DeadLeavez/Leaves-Questrandomizer/readme.md

 - Unload profiles if they've been inactive for a while.

 ## 0.2.0
+This will be the last version before 3.10
 - Check for missing properties more.
 (Adds compat with AQM)
 - Enabled quest whitelist by default (Which by default includes all vanilla quests)
 - Changed quest whitelist location to be it's own folder.
 This is to make it easy to enable/disable whitelists from other mods.
 You might not want to randomize AQM, but maybe you've played a ton of other quests mods before, and want them randomized.